IIT Jodhpur: History

 IIT Jodhpur was established by the Ministry of Human Resource Development (MHRD), Government of India in the year 2008, under The Institutes of Technology (Amendment) Act, 2011 which declares the new eight IITs as well as the conversion of the Institute of Technology, Banaras Hindu University to IIT.
-The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012.
-In July 2008, the first academic session of IIT Jodhpur began at the IIT Kanpur campus, with 109 undergraduate students in Computer Science Engineering, Mechanical Engineering and Electrical Engineering.
+The Act was passed in the Lok Sabha on 24 March 2011 and by the Rajya Sabha on 30 April 2012..
+With Prof. Prem Kumar Kalra as it's founding director, the first academic session of IIT Jodhpur began at the IIT Kanpur campus.
+The first batch of students consisted of 109 undergraduate students in Computer Science Engineering, Mechanical Engineering and Electrical Engineering.
 The institute was sanctioned as an IIT for Rajasthan, and not for Jodhpur in specific.
 It was after considering various cities, including Ajmer, Bikaner, Jaipur, Jodhpur, Kota and Udaipur that the Prof. Vijay Shankar Vyas led committee suggested Jodhpur as the location for the IIT in Rajasthan.
 In late 2009, the MHRD granted final approval for establishing the institute at Jodhpur.

 A portion of the MBM Engineering College under JNV University, Jodhpur was identified as the location for the transit campus of IIT Jodhpur.
 In May 2010, classes of IIT Jodhpur were shifted from IIT Kanpur to the transit campus in Jodhpur.
 In July 2017, the academic and residential campuses of IIT Jodhpur were migrated to the permanent campus.
 Construction of the permanent campus is still in progress.